nicewaytodoit/2048/README.md

 ## Test in K, M, P ... enlarge each on tile click 300k, 900m, 999b
   - https://en.wikipedia.org/wiki/Names_of_large_numbers

-## Calculae final tile ratio in comparison to table field
+## Calc final tile ratio in comparison to table field

 ## List of choices is: